 The 4 year BFA is 127 credit hours, studio intensive, and rigorous because we teach students to be designers.
 Design education at UNCG is centered on the studio, a physical and intellectual place where ideas are transformed into physical form through continual development of models and drawings.
 This means drawing and redrawing, making and remaking, critiquing, thinking and rethinking, inventing – in other words, developing different ways of looking at the world and new ways of making it.
 This is challenging, rewarding, dynamic, and engaging.

 Our graduates are recognized in the field as thoughtful designers who can think and learn and do.
 Many of our students go to work for architecture and engineering firms while others choose careers in interior design firms, concentrating on residential design or commercial interiors.
-Of the 29 graduates in spring 2013 that are in contact with us, 22 are currently employed and 3 applied and were accepted to graduate school for fall 2013.
+Of the 27 graduates in spring 2014 that are in contact with us, 21 are currently employed and 1 applied and was accepted to graduate school for fall 2014.
 Some graduates continue their education in graduate school, earning advanced degrees in architecture, industrial design, or interior design which enable them to practice or teach within their chosen discipline.
 Other areas of employment of our graduates include exhibition design, historic preservation, graphic design, furniture showrooms, furniture design, photography and film studios, sales, lighting design, and textiles.